zakame/use/README.md

 ## And what software?

-I mainly run Linux, in particular [Slackware](http://www.slackware.com); all my machines run either the latest stable (Slackware64-14.0) or the development (Slackware64-current) update.
+I mainly run Linux, in particular [Slackware](http://www.slackware.com);
+all my machines run either the latest stable (Slackware64-14.0) or the development (Slackware64-current) update.
 Early on I've been using Debian and Ubuntu, but has since then moved to Slackware as I found it to be just right for me.
-I still run Windows though for some games I play (I've been going back to my Steam archive recently and marching virtual armies on Rome: Total War and Company of Heroes.)
+I still run Windows though for some games I play (I've been going back to my Steam archive and marching virtual armies on Rome: Total War and Company of Heroes.)

 For editing, I prefer [Emacs](http://www.gnu.org/s/emacs); I also use that for reading Usenet, via Gnus.
 I'm currently getting by with